vikrantocode/vikrantocode/README.md

 - 👯 I’m looking to collaborate on **Python Django**

-- 💬 Ask me about **python, Django, nodejs, reactjs, graphql, javascript, jquery**
+- 💬 Ask me about **python, Django, reactjs, graphql, javascript, jquery**

 - 📫 How to reach me **vikrantsingh.0193@gmail.com**